Sunrise Variegated Abelia

 This outstanding shrub has glossy foliage that emerges yellow-green and matures to dark green with ivory edges; tidy, mounded habit and tubular white flowers that are long blooming make this shrub a welcome addition to smaller spaces in the garden

 Sunrise Variegated Abelia features dainty clusters of lightly-scented white tubular flowers at the ends of the branches from early to late summer.
 It has attractive dark green foliage edged in creamy white with hints of gold which emerges buttery yellow in spring.
-The glossy oval leaves are highly ornamental and turn an outstanding pink in the fall.
-The fruit is not ornamentally significant.
+The glossy oval leaves are highly ornamental and turn an outstanding pink in the fall, which persists throughout the winter.

 Sunrise Variegated Abelia is a multi-stemmed evergreen shrub with a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.